MissKittin/bash-ssg/README.md

 ### Running on Windows
 You need to find a BusyBox binary compiled for Windows.
 You can find it e.g. [here](https://frippery.org/busybox/index.html).
-Create a `bin` directory, put the `busybox.exe` in it.
+Create a `bin` directory and put the `busybox.exe` in it.
 Follow the instructions below, and then instead of the last step, execute in the command line:
 ```
 bin\busybox.exe sh generate
 ```
-By the way, you can check the results of your work by issuing a command
+By the way, you can check the results of your work by issuing a command:
 ```
 bin\busybox.exe httpd -f -vv -p 127.0.0.1:8080 -h generated
 ```